-Getting your layout square and to the correct dimensions is key to building a hoop building successfully.
+Laying out your hoop building and getting it square and to the correct dimensions is key to building a hoop barn successfully.
 It is easier than you think if you prepare in advance using one (we use both) of the methods shown below.

 The first method is known as the “3:4:5 Triangle Method” and the second is called the “Diagonal Method.”
 Both are equally accurate as they use simple geometry in order to achieve squareness which is key to building a hoop barn that will look good and last.

 No matter which layout method you use, you will need the same materials to accomplish the layout.
 The materials consist of 2 x 4s x 4′ long with an acute angle cut on one end to use as stakes and about any boards for making your batter boards.
 You will need a roll of string and some nails for nailing your batter boards to the stakes after you have driven them into the ground.
 You will also need a 100′ tape measure for most hoop building sizes to make your layout work easier.